 Each student in a course must be provided with a written course syllabus at the first class meeting.

-- the instructor’s contact information and, when required, office hours
+- The instructor’s contact information and, when required, office hours

-- a list of books and/or materials that students are required to purchase
+- A list of books and/or materials that students are required to purchase

-- the instructional objectives of the course
+- Instructional objectives of the course

-- attendance and plagiarism policies
+- Attendance, plagiarism and student conduct policies

 - Grading policy, including a schedule for quizzes, papers, examinations, and the final examination, along with the relative weights that are assigned to each in determining the final grade